ackben0226/Automotive-CAN-Intrusion-Detection/README.md

 ## Action
 __Data Preprocessing__
-To improve the data quality, the raw CAN logs were:
+<br/>To improve the data quality and model performance, the raw CAN logs were:
-- parsed
+1. __Parsed & Cleaned__ to:
-- cleaned
+   - remove duplicate timestamps
-- scaled/normalized
+   - handle missing/corrupted frames
+   - validated DLC (Data Length Code) consistency

+2. __scaled/normalized__ for continuous features
-- attack labels were mapped to create a supervised learning problem.
+3. __map labeled__  for the attack, Normal, DoS, Fuzzy, Impersonation, to create a supervised learning problem.

 __Feature Engineering__
-To improve intrusion detection on the CAN bus, we created the following features.
+<br/>To improve intrusion detection on the CAN bus, the following features were engineered.
 - __Time-Based Features:__ Inter-message arrival times, frequency.
 - __Payload-Level Features (for XGB):__ Statistical measures (mean, std) of data bytes.
 - __Bit-Level Features:__ For entropy analysis.